zhanziyang/vue-croppa/README.md

 - type: `boolean`
 - default: `false`

+#### disable-drag-and-drop
+Disables the default "drag and drop a file" user interaction.
+You can instead trigger the file chooser window programmatically by "click to choose" functionality or invoking `chooseFile()` method.
+- type: `boolean`
+- default: `false`

 #### disable-click-to-choose
 Disables the default "click to choose an image" user interaction.
-You can instead trigger the file chooser window programmatically by invoking `chooseFile()` method.
+You can instead trigger the file chooser window programmatically by "drag and drop" functionality or invoking `chooseFile()` method.
 - type: `boolean`
 - default: `false`